Association of $1K Financial Incentive With COVID-19 Vaccination

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Hermann Brenner, M.D., M.P.H., of the German Cancer Research Center in Heidelberg, Germany, is the corresponding author.
+Authors: Andrew Lawson, M.P.H., of the Ingham Institute for Applied Medical Research in Sydney, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.